glutanimate/review-heatmap/ANKIWEB.md

 **I can't reply to your comments on this page**.
 If you are experiencing an issue and would like me to help, please use the [official support thread](https://anki.tenderapp.com/discussions/add-ons/8707-review-heatmap-official-thread) on Anki's forums (no registration required).

-**Changelog**

-- 2017-01-?? – **v0.5** – New options menu: 5 different color schemes and 2 different calendar modes to choose from.
-Also shows stats on days learned and average review count now, each graded with a custom color scale.
-Lots of bug fixes and smaller improvements.
+**Release log**

+- 2017-01-?? – **v0.5.0** – First major update.
+Lots of new features and improvements.
+See below for more information
 - 2017-01-02 – **v0.2.2** – Future review counts will appear positive as well now (thanks to David on GitHub!)
 - 2017-01-02 – **v0.2.1** – The add-on should now be compatible with "More Overview Stats"
 - 2017-01-01 – **v0.2.0** – Switched from an absolute color scale to one that's relative to the average daily review count (inspired by the comment below).
 Fixed a bug with the calendar controls.
 Improved streak calculation.
 - 2016-12-31 – **v0.1.0** – Initial release

+**Latest Changelog**

+*v0.5*

+- **New**: Stats on average review counts and days learned, each graded with a custom color scale
+- **New**: Customizable calendar modes - display the days as a continuous year, or split them up into months
+- **New**: Customizable color schemes - choose between 5 different color palettes
+- **New**: Options menu - customize color schemes and calendar modes, control data limits and heatmap display locations
+- Limit heatmap data range to 365 days for past reviews and 90 for pending reviews by default.
+This should improve performance on lower-end machines.
+These limits can be lifted in the options menu, of course.
+- **New**: The heatmap will also appear in the stats window now.
+This one is unaffacted by any limits.
+- Lots of bug fixes and improvements

 **Credits and License**